shivamtrip/3d-navigation-robot/README.md

-# Differential-Drive Mobile Robot with RGBD Camera that performs 3D Navigation using RTABMAP SLAM / Octomap
+# 3D Visual Navigation with a Mobile Robot and RGBD Camera (using RTAB-MAP SLAM / Octomap)